 Kev’s travel options

 Driving is not an option for this trip; one main reason, renting a car these days is challenging and expensive.
 Plus, I want to sit back and relax.
 Besides, this option isn’t the cheapest.

 The map apps claim it takes about fourteen hours; it would probably be closer to fifteen to sixteen hours when you add breaks or more with traffic.

-When I am on a road trip, I’m not particularly eager to drive more than nine hours or so in a day, especially on my own.
+On a road trip, I’m not particularly eager to drive more than nine hours in one day, especially on my own.
 So, that means I would have to get a hotel; it could be fun, but all this gets expensive fast.

 I am not opposed to flying when I travel.

 I have three international airports to choose from, Milwaukee and Chicago’s O’Hare and Midway.
 These options often give me several choices for finding something in my price range and schedule.
-But even with that, things do not always work out the way I want for the price I want.
+But even with that, things do not always work out how I want for the price I want.

 Taking a bus/Greyhound would cost about the same as airlines, but the times and layovers were not great for me.
-I had slept on buses before, so I knew I could handle that, but it’s not what I wanted for this adventure.
+I had slept on buses before, so I knew I could handle that, but it was not what I wanted for this adventure.